PioniaPHP-project/Pionia/README.md

 ```bash
 composer require jetezra/jetphp-core
 ```
-This is meant for the core developers of the JetPhp-Core not the framework itself.
+This is meant for the core developers of the Pioneer Core not the framework itself.
-If you are looking to use or get started with the framework, please find the [JetPhp Framework here](https://github.com/JetPhp-project/JetPhp-Framework.git)
+If you are looking to use or get started with the framework, please find the [Pioneer Framework here](https://github.com/JetPhp-project/JetPhp-Framework.git)

 ## Usage